martasframos/Data-Projects/README.md

 ### Results

-The code shown in [this notebook](./MaNGA_Annulus_region/Annulus_region_illustration.ipynb) reates several annular regions inside the galaxy map, with each of the regions encompassing a specific number of spaxels, counted only once.
+The code shown in [this notebook](./MaNGA_Annulus_region/Annulus_region_illustration.ipynb) creates several annular regions inside the galaxy map, with each of the regions encompassing a specific number of spaxels, counted only once.
 An illustration of these regions is presented below:

 ![Example Image](./MaNGA_Annulus_region/Annulus_region.jpg)